AusClimateService/AusClimateService/data_hierarchy.md

 - To be prescribed by WP4.
 - netCDF or csv format.
 - To be shared through ia39 on Gadi (and published where appropriate).
+- Primarily used for customer-focussed communications and storyline development.